 What data are available?

-Most data that are recorded in Epic are captured in the CDW.
-Available clinical data Epic and OCHIN include patient demographics, data collected during health care encounters (in-patient admissions, offices visits, emergency department visits, surgical procedures, telemedicine, etc.), diagnoses, procedures, documentation flowsheets, lab values, medications, and clinical notes.
+Most data that are recorded in Epic are captured in the data warehouse.
+Available clinical data from Epic and OCHIN include patient demographics, data collected during health care encounters (in-patient admissions, offices visits, emergency department visits, surgical procedures, telemedicine, etc.), diagnoses, procedures, documentation flowsheets, lab values, medications, and clinical notes.

-In some instances, certain data elements that are visible to frontline Epic users may be generated at the point of care and may not be captured within the CDW.
-CDW analysts will work with your team to find the data necessary for analysis.
+In some instances, certain data elements that are visible to frontline Epic users may be generated at the point of care and may not be captured within the data warehouse.
+CDW for Research analysts will work with your team to find the data necessary for analysis.